Altinity/clickhouse-regression/ssl_keeper/Readme_ssl_fips.md

 Make the required changes in the clickhouse-client configuration files `/etc/clickhouse-client/config.xml` and `/etc/clickhouse-client/config.d/`.

-Configure the openSSL section in the config.xml file to restrict TLS to TLSv1.2 and FIPS 140.2-approved ciphers.
+Configure the `<openSSL>` section in the config.xml file to restrict TLS to `TLSv1.2` and FIPS 140.2-approved ciphers.
-Copy the values for the changes from the server fips.xml file and place them in `/etc/clickhouse-client/config.d/fips.xml` or create `/etc/clickhouse-client/config.xml` amd place them there if you don’t have client config file.
+Copy the values for the changes from the server `fips.xml` file and place them in the `/etc/clickhouse-client/config.d/fips.xml` or create `/etc/clickhouse-client/config.xml` amd place them there if you don’t have client config file.

 ```xml